pmnord/DSA-BST/README.md

   }
 }
 ```
+> The function will inevitably be O(n) because we have to iterate down every branch to see if it chains further than every other branch

 ## 6. Is it a BST?
 Write an algorithm to check whether an arbitrary binary tree is a binary search tree, assuming the tree does not contain duplicates.